jasonbracco/WeddingWizard/README.md

 To run the frontend locally, use npm start in the project directory and open localhost:3000 in your browser.

-To start the server, cd into the server directory and use node server.js.
+To start the server, cd into the server directory and use npm run dev.
+Nodemon is used in this project, so you will not need to restart the server every time you make a change to the back end.
+If you like, you can still use node server.js in the server directory.

 When you start the server locally, the front end will not load unless you have connected a database to the project.